What is autism?

 - CBD oil

 Autism is a complex condition without a cure.
 However, there are a variety of therapeutic approaches and medications that can help to manage its symptoms.
-Work with your doctor to figure out the most effective treatment plan for you or your child.
+Work with your doctor to figure out the most effective support plan for you or your child.